Nebraska identifies more variants of the coronavirus

 Nebraska reported 309 new cases of the virus on Wednesday to give the state a total of 215,383 cases.
 There have been 2,205 deaths since the pandemic began.

-The seven-day rolling average of daily new cases in Nebraska decreased over the past two weeks, going from 484 new cases per day on April 3 to 323.71 new cases per day on Saturday.
+The seven-day rolling average of daily new cases in Nebraska decreased over the past two weeks from 343.86 new cases per day on March 30 to 327.00 new cases per day on Tuesday.